Kisenosato Yutaka: Career

 In May 2008 he scored another win over Asashōryū on opening day, finishing with a strong 10–5 record and a share of the Fighting Spirit prize.
 Despite this he was not promoted to sekiwake, only the third time since 15-day tournaments were introduced in 1949 that a komusubi with ten wins has not moved up the rankings.
-Kisenosato spent nine tournaments at komusubi without making sekiwake, which has only happened to three previous wrestlers, Dewanishiki, Fujinishiki and Takamiyama.
+Kisenosato spent nine tournaments at komusubi without making sekiwake, which had only happened to three previous wrestlers, Dewanishiki, Fujinishiki and Takamiyama.
 Back in the maegashira ranks for the September 2008 tournament, he was the only man to defeat tournament winner Hakuhō, earning him his second kinboshi, but he fell short with six wins against nine losses.

 In November 2008 Kisenosato scored 11–4, sending him to komusubi for the fifth time in the January 2009 tournament.
 He scored eight wins there, and Aminishiki's losing record meant Kisenosato finally made his long-awaited sekiwake debut in March 2009, in his tenth tournament at a san'yaku rank.
 He produced a somewhat disappointing 5–10 record and was demoted to maegashira 4 in May.
-However, he proved this rank was too low for him by producing a 13–2 record, his best ever top division score, and won his third Fighting Spirit prize.
+However, he proved this rank was too low for him by producing a 13–2 record, his best-ever top division score, and winning his third Fighting Spirit prize.
 This performance returned him immediately to sekiwake for the July 2009 tournament.
 He came through with a good 9–6 score there, defeating Asashōryū (for the fourth time) and three ōzeki.
 In September he failed on the final day to get kachi-koshi but remained in the san'yaku ranks at komusubi for the November 2009 tournament.
 However, a 6–9 in Kyushu saw him drop back to the maegashira ranks.

 In January 2010 he won his first five matches, before losing five in a row.
 He finished on 9–6 and returned to komusubi for the March tournament.
 He remained in san'yaku for the next three tournaments but fell back to maegashira 1 in November 2010.
-On the second day of the Kyushu tournament he upset Hakuhō, bringing to an end the yokozuna's post-war record of 63 consecutive victories.
+On the second day of the Kyushu tournament, he upset Hakuhō, bringing to an end the yokozuna's post-war record of 63 consecutive victories.
 He was rewarded with the Outstanding Performance prize and promotion back to sekiwake.
 He defeated Hakuhō once again in the following tournament, scoring 10–5 and winning another Outstanding Performance award, his fourth.
 Japan Sumo Association official Takanohana said after the tournament that Kisenosato would be considered for promotion to ōzeki if he won at least 13 bouts in the March 2011 honbasho, which would give him 33 wins over three tournaments (the usual minimum requirement for ōzeki).
-However, that tournament never took place due to a match-fixing scandal and in the subsequent 'technical examination' tournament in May he secured a majority of wins only on the final day.
+However, that tournament never took place due to a match-fixing scandal and in the subsequent 'technical examination' tournament in May, he secured a majority of wins only on the final day.